 It was excellent to hear the Chancellor talk about educational investment and our human capital.
 Further to the comments made by my right hon.
 Friend the Member for Putney (Justine Greening), will he explain further whether the Treasury will create standards that will technically value human capital across our Government Departments?
 That can then drive decision making so that taxpayers’ money is best spent to maximise the human capital that we invest in so much through education and training, rather than being wasted.

 We have asked the ONS to look at this and to consider the metrics that we could use.
 The objective is to be able to assess clearly where the marginal pound of capital investment should go to achieve the best effect on the economy.
 Without wanting to pre-empt the outcome of that work, I suspect that in the future, in a very rapidly changing economy, we will find that retraining and upskilling will be a very large part of our investment requirement.

-Would the Chancellor be good enough to either meet me or send me a letter to outline the blockers to the Ayrshire growth deal, which the UK Government have not yet committed to?
+Would the Chancellor be good enough either to meet me or send me a letter to outline the blockers to the Ayrshire growth deal, to which the UK Government have not yet committed?

 It would be for my right hon.
 Friend the Secretary of State for Housing, Communities and Local Government to have that meeting with the hon.
 Gentleman, but I am very happy to pass on his request.

 Has my right hon.
 Friend made any assessment of the Venezuelan economic model that is so favoured by the shadow Chancellor?
 I understand the Venezuelan Government have made huge progress on reducing income inequality.
 Unfortunately, as is always the case with socialism, they have done so by pushing 80% of the population into poverty.

 Actually, while watching Russia Today, I saw a very interesting piece on the Venezuelan economy—apparently everything is going swimmingly.